 Maria Shriver is an American journalist, author, and activist best known as former First Lady of California when her actor-husband, Arnold Schwarzenegger served as governor for two terms (between 2003 and 2011).
 As the first lady, Shriver implemented notable reforms and projects including The Alzheimer’s Project and The Shriver Report.
 But that’s not all.

 Beginning from 2000, she has authored seven best-selling books and has earned two Emmy Awards and an Academy of Television Arts & Sciences award for developing a “television show with a conscience”.
 In addition, she is also a recipient of the prestigious Peabody awards for her telejournalism.
 But more than that, Maria Shriver is a proud mother of four adult children.
 Although currently divorced from her husband, she continues to work as a TV host.
-This post tells you more about her bio, kids, net worth and the events leading to her divorce in September of 2011.
+This post tells you more about her bio, kids, net worth, and the events leading to her divorce in September of 2011.

-Maria Shriver’s Biography, Age
+Maria Shriver’s Age and Early Life

 Maria Shriver was born—Maria Owings Shriver—in Chicago, Illinois, on November 6, 1955, to US politician, Sargent Shriver, and Eunice Kennedy Shriver.
 Her mother, Eunice also worked as an activist.
 As a second child and only daughter of the family, Shriver is a niece of former US President John F. Kennedy; U.S. Senator Robert F. Kennedy; U.S. Senator Ted Kennedy, and other prominent siblings.
 She was brought up in a conservative Roman Catholic setting.
 Growing up, Shriver attended Westland Middle School in Bethesda, Maryland.
 And later attended Stone Ridge School of the Sacred Heart in Bethesda where she graduated from in 1973.
 She then proceeded to Manhattanville College where she spent two years; and was later transferred to Georgetown University Washington, D.C., where she acquired a Bachelor of Arts degree in American studies in June 1977.